Many people ask, “What is Asset Integrity Monitoring (AIM)?”

 Phase Four: Alerting and Reporting

 Real-time asset monitoring enables the identification of unplanned/unauthorized asset changes, and the generation of alerts and exception reports for any action that was not approved.
-Automated asset discovery tracks adds, moves, and removals and uncovers unknown assets.
+Automated asset discovery tracks adds, moves, and removes and uncovers unknown assets.
 Scans of the computing infrastructure provide reports of all software versions and patches and firmware present on hardware to identify any know violations and or vulnerabilities.
 Reports also enable validation of resource availability for SLAs.

 To learn more about Asset Integrity Monitoring and how it can improve the efficiency and dependability of your computing infrastructure, reach out to the Nlyte team at firstname.lastname@example.org or 1-650-642-2700.
 We’re ready and available to answer any additional questions you may have.